Xingming-Li/master-projects/README.md

 # Master's Course Project and Thesis Portfolio
 This repository contains selected project reports and a master's thesis overview from my master's studies in Language Technology at Uppsala University.
-These works reflect my academic background and research interests in natural language processing (NLP), machine learning, cross-lingual NLP, and human-machine comparison and collaboration.
+These works reflect my academic background and research interests in natural language processing (NLP), machine learning, large language model efficiency, and human-machine comparison and collaboration.

 Each document addresses a unique challenge in the field, blending theoretical insight with hands-on experimentation using modern tools and models.